-Term Definition Uniform Transfer to Minors Act (UTMA) Also known as Uniform Gift to Minors Act (UGMA).
+Term Definition Also known as Uniform Gift to Minors Act (UGMA).
 The UTMA permits a person to make an irrevocable tax-free gift of money or other securities to a minor.
 The gifts are placed in accounts designated UTMA or UGMA.
 A custodian controls the gift, and any earnings it generates, until the child reaches age 21.
 The custodian can spend